deepakrana47/Wheat-quality-detector/README.md

     > Enter the file(wheat image) location to dectect : Test.jpg

+With this implementaion these is still problem with segmentation for close by grains.
 This implementaion idea is base on : "Prakhar K, Anurendra Kumar, Satyam Dwivedi(2017) AUTOMATIC WHEAT GRAIN QUALITY ESTIMATION, EE604 Project Report, IIT Kanpur" (link: http://home.iitk.ac.in/~anurendk/ee604/Report.pdf)